isomerpages/recommender-train/README.md

 The Isomer recommender supports two recommendation modes: intra-site and inter-site.

-**Intra-site recommendations: recommend pages within the same site** To add intra-site recommender predictions to a new Isomer site, add a new array containing a single JSON object with the following fields: `git_url`, `site_url`, and `directory_name`.
+**Intra-site recommendations: recommend pages within the same site** To add intra-site recommender predictions to a new Isomer site, add a new array containing a single JSON object with the following fields: `git_url` and `site_url`.
 Refer to `"0"` in the example.

-**Inter-site recommendations: recommend pages across different sites** To add inter-site recommender predictions for two or more Isomer sites, add a new array containing multiple JSON objects with `git_url`, `site_url`, and `directory_name` to the `isomer-sites.json` file.
+**Inter-site recommendations: recommend pages across different sites** To add inter-site recommender predictions for two or more Isomer sites, add a new array containing multiple JSON objects with `git_url` and `site_url` to the `isomer-sites.json` file.
 Refer to `"1"` in the example.

 ```
 # Sample isomer-sites.json file